Forensic Gait Analysis and Forensic Gait Comparison

 Understanding Forensic Gait Analysis

-Forensic gait analysis or comparison falls into the field of forensic podiatry and biomechanics.
+Forensic gait analysis or forensic gait comparison falls into the field of forensic podiatry and biomechanics.
 Gait refers broadly to how people or animals move and typically gait in forensic cases it refers to the distinct features of how a criminal walks or run (often during a criminal act or criminal activity).

-Generally, forensic gait analysis or comparison is performed to assist with the identification of a criminal who can be seen walking or running (on surveillance video footage or CCTV) while performing a criminal act, such as a robbery, assault, murder and so on.
+Generally, forensic gait analysis or comparison is performed to assist with the identification of a criminal who can be seen walking or running (on surveillance video footage or CCTV) while performing a criminal act, such as a robbery, assault, murder, rape and so on.
 There may also be civil cases where the way the person in question walks may be relevant to the judge or jury.

-To utilize forensic gait analysis or comparison a suspect is necessary for comparison.
-Investigators should be aware that the criminal captured on surveillance video may have visited the crime scene earlier in the day or in the days prior to the criminal act and this earlier video footage may reveal a person of interest.
+To utilize forensic gait analysis or gait comparison, a suspect is necessary for comparison.
+Investigators should be aware that the criminal captured on surveillance video (CCTV) may have visited the crime scene earlier in the day or in the days prior to the criminal act and this earlier video footage may reveal a person of interest.
 Should a person of interest be identified in the earlier video footage, the gait of the person of interest and the criminal can be compared/analyzed.

 Should investigators make an arrest based in part on how the criminal and suspect walk, an expert analysis of the suspect’s walk may be beneficial in helping the jury reach a conclusion that the criminal in the surveillance video and suspect walk with similar gait features (if this is the case).
 Defendant attorneys may wish to have the manner of walking of their client analyzed by an expert in cases where they believe their client’s gait differs from that of the criminal in question.